 Cut the chicken thigh into bitesize pieces.

-Thinly slice the aburaage (twice fried tofu) and cut the spring onion into 5-6cm pieces (approx 2 inches).
+Thinly slice the aburaage (twice-fried tofu) and cut leeks into 5-6cm pieces (approx 2 inches).

 Place the bonito flakes in a small heatproof bowl and microwave for 1 minute at 500W.
 This will dry it out more and make the texture crumbly.